Nearly 100 world leaders to speak at UN session on COVID-19

-TANZANIA – Nearly 100 world leaders and several dozen ministers are slated to speak at the U.N.
-General Assembly’s special session starting Thursday on the response to COVID-19 and the best path to recovery from the pandemic which has claimed 1.5 million lives, shattered economies, and left tens of millions of people unemployed in countries rich and poor.
+TANZANIA – Nearly 100 world leaders and several dozen government ministers are scheduled to speak at the U.N.
+General Assembly’s special session that opens Thursday to discuss the response to COVID-19 and the best path to recovery from the pandemic, which has claimed 1.5 million lives and shattered economies in both rich and poor countries.

 Assembly President Volkan Bozkir said when he took the reins of the 193-member world body in September that it would have been better to hold the high-level meeting in June.
-Nonetheless, he said Wednesday it “provides a historic moment for us to come together to beat COVID-19.”
+Nonetheless, he said Wednesday that the session “provides a historic moment for us to come together to beat COVID-19.”

 “With news of multiple vaccines on the cusp of approval, and with trillions of dollars flowing into global recovery efforts, the international community has a unique opportunity to do this right,” he said.
 “The world is looking to the U.N. for leadership.
 This is a test for multilateralism.”